OpenMW isn't using texture replacers in Targa format

 Also, out of curiosity, what type of TGA file is it?
 OSG only supports certain types, and for one of those, it's only since yesterday, so if you're trying anything with a colour map, for example, it won't be able to load the image unless you rebuild OpenMW and OSG using the latest git version of either regular OSG or Scrawl's fork.

-#6 Updated by Alexei Dobrohotov about 1 month ago
+#6 Updated by Alexei Dobrohotov 3 months ago

 Is that definitely what the original engine does?